-For a full planet install you will need at least 800GB of hard disk space (take into account that the OSM database is growing fast).
-SSD disks will help considerably to speed up import and queries.
+For a full planet install you will need at least 900GB of hard disk space.
+Take into account that the OSM database is growing fast.
+Fast disks are essential.
+Using NVME disks is recommended.

-Even on a well configured machine the import of a full planet takes at least 2 days.
-Without SSDs 7-8 days are more realistic.
+Even on a well configured machine the import of a full planet takes around 2 days.
+On traditional spinning disks, 7-8 days are more realistic.

 Tuning the PostgreSQL database

 You might want to tune your PostgreSQL installation so that the later steps